Hindu views on evolution: Hindu creationism

-Hindu creationism also known as Vedic creationism is a type of religious old earth creationism.
-According to Hindu creationists all species on earth including humans have "devolved" or come down from a high state of pure consciousness (Brahman).
-Hindu creationists claim that species of plants and animals are material forms adopted by pure consciousness which live an endless cycle of births and rebirths.
+Hindu creationism, also known as Vedic creationism, is a type of religious old Earth creationism.
 Historian of science Ronald Numbers has commented that "Hindu Creationists have insisted on the antiquity of humans, who they believe appeared fully formed as long, perhaps, as trillions of years ago."
-The views of Hindu creationism are based on the Vedas, which depict an extreme antiquity of the universe and history of the earth.
+The views of Hindu creationism are based on the Vedas, which depict an extreme antiquity of the universe and history of the Earth.

 The emergence of modern Vedic creationism has been linked to Dayananda Saraswati, the founder of Arya Samaj.
 In his Satyarth Prakash, Saraswati promoted anti-evolutionary views and took a literal reading of the Vedas.
-He argued that God designed the physical bodies of all species 1.96 billions years ago on earth and on other planets at the beginning of the present cosmic cycle.
+He argued that God designed the physical bodies of all species 1.96 billions years ago on Earth and on other planets at the beginning of the present cosmic cycle.
 He stated that God conjoined the bodies with pre-existing souls and that different species were created and distributed to souls in accord to their karma from the previous cosmic cycle.
 Saraswati in a public lecture condemned Darwinian evolution but misunderstood common descent by questioning why monkeys no longer evolve into men.

 Vedic creationism holds a view of the world derived largely from the Bhagavad Gita.
 It was promoted by A. C. Bhaktivedanta Swami Prabhupada the founder of ISKCON who referred to Charles Darwin and his followers as "rascals".
 Vedic creationism was also promoted by ISKCON devotees Michael Cremo and Richard L. Thompson, authors of the 1993 book Forbidden Archeology.
 They argue that human beings are distinct species that have existed for billions of years.
 Vedic creationists are known to search for anomalies and reinterpret the fossil record to make it fit with their metaphysical assumptions.